Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022

 Market growth and drivers

-The market for POS finance has grown quickly in recent years with total outstanding lending having approached £10bn at the end of 2021.
+The market for POS finance has grown quickly in recent years with total

 It has been driven by trends in a range of demand and supply factors, including:

-– Ongoing retail sales growth
+– Ongoing retail sales growth, particularly online

 – The rapid expansion of BNPL offers across a wide range of retail sectors that previously did not offer POS